-The AT90S2312 has two 8-bit Interrupt Mask control registers; GIMSK - General Interrupt Mask register and TIMSK - Timer/Counter Interrupt Mask register.
+The AT90S8414 has two 8-bit Interrupt Mask control registers; GIMSK - General Interrupt Mask register and TIMSK - Timer/Counter Interrupt Mask register.

 When an interrupt occurs, the Global Interrupt Enable I-bit is cleared (zero) and all interrupts are disabled.
-The user software can set (one) the I-bit to enable interrupts.
-The I-bit is set (one) when a Return from Interrupt instruction - RETI - is executed.
+The user software must set (one) the I-bit to enable interrupts.